bernieplug/eepelican/content/blog/2019/04/feature-update-reviews-dashboard.md

 Date: 2019-04-18 3:07 pm
 Image: 2019/04/ReviewDashboard.png
 Tags: Efficient Era
 Summary: We've been continually updating the look of our site and wanted to introduce the updated Review Dashboard!
-With the Dashboard,you'll be able to view a summary of your 7-day, 14-day, and 30- day review ratings.
+With the Dashboard, you'll be able to view a summary of your 7-day, 14-day, and 30-day review ratings.
 Status: published

 We've been continually updating the look of our site and wanted to introduce the updated Review